Avni Rustemi

-Avni Rustemi (26 September 1895 - 22 April 1924) was an Albanian patriot, revolutionary, teacher, activist and member of the Albanian parliament.
+Avni Rustemi (22 September 1895 - 22 April 1924) was an Albanian patriot, revolutionary, teacher, activist and member of the Albanian parliament.
 Rustemi was the leader of numerous patriotic societies and associations and also a member of the democratic opposition in the Albanian National Assembly preceding the Revolution of June 1924.
 He is most well-known and celebrated for having assassinated Essad Pasha Toptani - an Albanian politician who is remembered amongst Albanians as a symbol of treason and as one of the most negative historical figures of the 20th century - and his founding and leadership of the Bashkimi association, which played an important role in Albanian politics during the June Revolution.

 Biography

 Early life

-Avni Rustemi was born into an Albanian Bektashi family in Libohovë on 26 September 1895.
+Avni Rustemi was born into an Muslim family in Libohovë on 26 September 1895.
 His father was the steward of the estates of a prominent landowner in the region.
 Some biographers claim that he left school at the age of 13 to join the çeta of Çerçiz Topulli, whilst others do not mention this series of events.
 According to his own statements, Rustemi studied within the Ottoman provincial school network, attending the secondary school of Janina from 1907 onwards before attending high school in Istanbul from 1910 onwards.
 In 1912-1913, he studied at a teaching college in Geneva, and is reported to have fought against Greek forces in southern Albania in 1914.

 Rustemi would continue his studies again in Janina in 1917.
 He also attended the teachers' training school in Elbasan before going on to teach at numerous places, with his teaching career beginning in 1917 during the Italian occupation of Albania.
 He would continue his studies in Italy by attending the College of Saint Adrian in the Arbëreshë town of San Demetrio Corone in Calabria in 1919, but he did not graduate from there, and finally at the University of Rome in 1920.
 Rustemi was close to the Mbrojtja Kombëtare ("Defense of the Homeland") committees of Vlorë, Përmet, and Tepelenë, and he also reportedly founded the Vlora Youth Association in Albania in 1918, and then, in 1919 or 1920, the League of Albanian Youths in Italy (either at San Demetrio Corone or Rome).